Aldisti/MariaDB-Replication/README.md

 Now that the two databases are up and running, if we want to switch the roles we can simply run the script switchdb.sh.
 This script will set the primary as read-only (in order to stop all write operations), then will wait for the replica to fully synchronize with the primary and when the replica has finished the syncronization the switch will happen.

-## Reccomendations
+### Setup

-In order to have a basic and functional replication system, you have to
+In order to have a basic and functional replication system, you have to:
+- give to the master and the slaves unique server_ids;
+- activate the binary log on the master;
+- create a slave user on the master and grant him the REPLICATION SLAVE privilege;
+- set the master informations on the slave;
+- start the slave.

+> [!TIP]
+> Many of these actions could be very helpful to apply also on the slaves.